cirruscomms/docker-compose-buildkite-plugin/README.md

 * Supports pushing tagged images to a repository

 NOTES:
- - Local fork will push images to a remote repository using a tag constructed from the meta-data variables `release-stream` and `release-version` if a tag is not specified in the push command.
+ - Local fork will push images to a remote repository using the tag associated with the commit that the current build is based on if a tag is not specified in the push command.

 ## Example